byceps/byceps/README.rst

 Testing
 =======

-In the activated virtual environment, install tox_ and nose2_:
+In the activated virtual environment, install tox_ and pytest_:

 .. code:: sh